Malcolm Tucker: Series 3

 At a party conference in Eastbourne, Malcolm is tipped off by Angela Heaney's enquiries that health statistics that Tom is going to announce in his speech are actually fake numbers lifted from an online blog.
-Forced to change the speech at the last minute and desperate for any material; he convinces a civilian, Julie, with grievances about a construction negligence scandal originally brought in by Glenn for Nicola's speech to instead go with the prime minister.
+Forced to change the speech at the last minute and desperate for any material, he convinces a civilian, Julie, with grievances about a construction negligence scandal originally brought in by Glenn for Nicola's speech, to instead go with the prime minister.
 When Glenn tries to resist, Malcolm punches him in the nose in the ensuing struggle.
 After Malcolm apologises, he decides to help Nicola fill the hole he created in her speech.
-However, the punch story is leaked and shows up on internet blogs and Malcolm has to send Julie away from the conference to avoid her talking with the press and he suspects an inept party press officer, John Duggan, is responsible for the leak.
+However, the punch story is leaked and surfaces on internet blogs and Malcolm has to send Julie away from the conference to avoid her talking with the press, and he suspects an inept party press officer, John Duggan, is responsible for the leak.
 He eventually discovers that it was Julie who tweeted about it.
 When she has had enough of their flip-flops, she insults the party and decides to leave.
-In retaliation, Malcolm swiftly tricks a blogger into spinning a story that it was actually them who decided to drop her because of her "extremist views"; actually just the fact that she supports allowing vendors the freedom to use any measuring system.
+In retaliation, Malcolm swiftly tricks a blogger into spinning a story that it was actually them who decided to drop her because of her "extremist views", which are actually just that she supports allowing vendors the freedom to use any measuring system.

 During a visit from the shadow Social Affairs department, Malcolm tries to keep Murray's daughter's problems at her new school from leaking to the press.
 He verbally abuses Phil Smith, an Opposition advisor from whom the party obtained the story, into keeping his party from leaking the story, but his efforts are ultimately in vain.
 However, when the press finds the story too personal to run with, they decide to attack the principal of the school instead, for giving Nicola's daughter special treatment.
-A distraught and guilty Nicola snaps at Malcolm about the ruthlessly corrupt political bickering she's found herself in, but is eventually convinced by Malcolm to abandon her reservations and embrace the dirty fighting, allowing her to quietly move her daughter from the school in return.
+A distraught and guilty Nicola snaps at Malcolm about the ruthlessly corrupt political bickering she has found herself in, but is eventually convinced by Malcolm to abandon her reservations and embrace the dirty fighting, allowing her to quietly remove her daughter from the school in return.

-On Malcolm's fiftieth birthday, Nicola Murray and her opposite number, Peter Mannion, go head to head on BBC Radio 5 Live.
-He tries to get her to improve her performance by passing instructions to Ollie, but to little avail.
+On Malcolm's 50th birthday, Nicola Murray and her opposite number, Peter Mannion, go head-to-head on BBC Radio 5 Live.
+Malcom tries to get her to improve her performance by passing instructions to Ollie, but to little avail.
 Malcolm is forced to go to the studio himself when a caller accuses Mannion's party of receiving donations from a company notorious for unethical labour practices, which also donates a great deal to Malcolm's party.
 Malcolm is unable to prevent that fact from being broadcast, and when Stewart Pearson tries to capitalise on the leak, the two exchange threats about scandals related to their respective parties.
-They eventually come to a compromise, both agreeing to refrain from using the donations story for political capital, and decide to abandon Nicola and Peter at the radio station, deeming them too incompetent to warrant saving.
+They eventually come to a compromise, both agreeing to refrain from using the donations story for political capital, and decide to abandon Nicola and Peter at the radio station, deeming them "too incompetent" to warrant saving.